KannonZenetism/zenetism-field-physics/zenetism/MP04_intelligence_and_ecology_ch7-8.md

 a stillness that was never fractured.

 Such souls do not cry for **return**,
-because they never truly left.
+because they never in essence left.
 They walk among **distortion**,
 but are not distorted.
 They live among flame,